 Storage Engineer Salary

 A sizeable majority of Storage Engineers in the United States are men.
 In this role, average pay is around $83K annually.
 Residence is the biggest factor affecting pay for this group, followed by years of experience.
 Nearly all enjoy medical while most get dental coverage.
 Vision coverage is also available to a strong majority.
 Most Storage Engineers report high levels of job satisfaction.
-The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Storage Engineer